 • Memberships to other organisations such as unions and/or any other representative associations or bodies.

-In addition to the administration of the Funds (as outlined in section 2 of this Policy), Incolink currently also offers the following non-exhaustive range of related services, such as employment advice, counselling support, onsite education and awareness, injury management and insurance related services.
+In addition to the administration of the Funds (as outlined in clause 2 of this Policy), Incolink currently also offers the following non-exhaustive range of related services, such as employment advice, counselling support, onsite education and awareness, injury management and insurance related services.
 Incolink may also collaborate, work in partnerships, enter into joint ventures or such other legal relationships with third parties (collectively Arrangements) in respect of the services referred to above and generally in furtherance of the administration of the Funds.
 As part of these functions, detailed personal and sensitive information may be collected and/or you may be asked to provide personal information for the purposes mentioned above.
 If you do not provide this additional personal information, Incolink may be unable to properly provide the services and/or administer the Funds through the Arrangements, which may affect your entitlements or benefits under the Funds.
-See also under section 8 below on other circumstances where we disclose your personal information.
+See clause 8 below on other circumstances where we disclose your personal information.